 YOU take your situational well-being into your own hands and determine how to shape it.
 If things turn out in a way that you see as beneficial, then BEHOLD: you, you magnificent human, are an optimist with an outlook that gets a shining review from me, your approving non-doctor, Dr. Hayden.

-I have a pretty impressive case of hypochondria and a talent for convincing even my doctor that she should be concerned that the symmetrical blemishes on my face are actually a malignant growth with horns that are beginning to protrude on either side of my chin.
+I have a pretty impressive case of hypochondria and a talent for convincing even my doctor that she should be concerned that the mirrored pimples on my face are actually a malignant growth with horns that are beginning to protrude on either side of my chin.
 When things get good, I hunker down in the WebMD library and look for the things that loom, just waiting for the right moment to unleash total hell upon my existence.
 While it is wise to pay attention when something is not as it usually is in your body, the only use I would recommend for level of wariness is in protecting Mr. Barack Obama, our classy and wonderful president whom I will miss dearly when he is no longer on my news feed every day.

 Life is a mix of good luck, bad luck, and the actions you take in weathering each.
 Some people have experienced far greater traumas than I and recovered.
 At this moment, I am just happy to be here.
 In the whole universe, atoms came together to make up this body that I have the privilege of inhabiting for who knows how long and simply sitting here with a cup of tea on a really nice day is such an exquisite fortune.